NimbleMarkets/dbn-go/README.md

-  jobs              Lists DataBento Hist jobs publishers        Queries DataBento Hist for publishers and prints them resolve           Resolve symbols via the Databento Symbology API schemas           Queries DataBento Hist for publishers and prints them submit-job        Submit a data request job to the Hist API unit-prices       Queries DataBento Hist for unit prices of a dataset
+  jobs              Lists DataBento Hist jobs publishers        Queries DataBento Hist for publishers and prints them resolve           Resolve symbols via the Databento Symbology API schemas           Queries DataBento Hist for schemas and prints them submit-job        Submit a data request job to the Hist API unit-prices       Queries DataBento Hist for unit prices of a dataset